 To choose whether or not to use the sweetener, you need to know a few things about it.
 Those are how to store it, what’s its shelf life, and what are the signs of spoiled corn syrup.
-Below, we cover all of these one by one.
+Below, we cover all of these.
 Let’s get going.

 Can Corn Syrup Go Bad?
 How Do You Tell If It Is Bad?

 Technically speaking, all foods can go off.
 But for some of them, the chances of that happening are quite slim.
 I’m pretty sure you’ve heard that honey lasts forever.
 Things are similar for other popular sweeteners like maple syrup, molasses, and the subject of this article, corn syrup.

 In short, corn syrup most likely won’t go bad unless you leave it open (unsealed) for a prolonged period and other substances along with bacteria will get inside.
 And that bacteria have enough resources to survive and start multiplying, which isn’t simple in an environment so rich in sugar and scarce with water.

 But if that happens, its color will likely change, and the smell will be off too.
 So if either the appearance, the odor, or the flavor of the syrup has changed, discard it.